-Map 2: Cape Shirreff and San Telmo Island, ASPA No. 149, protected area boundary and access guidelines.
+Map 2: Cape Shirreff and San Telmo Island, ASPA No. 149, boundary and access guidelines.
 Map specifications as per Map 1, except the vertical contour interval is 10 m and the horizontal accuracy is expected to be greater than ± 5 m.
-Data source: from digital data supplied by Instituto Antártico Chileno (INACH) (2002) (Torres et al. 2001).
+Data source: from digital data supplied by Instituto Antártico Chileno (INACH) (2002) (Torres et al. 2001), except small boat landing site supplied by M. Goebel (Dec 2015).

 Map 3: Cape Shirreff, ASPA No. 149: breeding wildlife and human features.
 Map specifications and data source as per Map 2 with the exception of the vertical contour interval, which is 5 m.
+Seal tracking station and HSM: D. Krause (Dec 2015).
+Walking routes and fauna: INACH, updated by M. Goebel and D. Krause (Dec 2015).